Emergency Use Authorization: Use

 EUAs have historically been infrequent.
 A review article by Rizk et al. provides a summary of the US experience in 2020 with pharmacological EUA approvals during the COVID-19 pandemic.
 It also provides a description of, and clinical rationale for, the EUA-approved drugs during the pandemic and concluding reflections on the EUA program and its potential future uses.

 After initial authorizations for serious diseases such as pandemic influenza and emerging diseases, EUAs were also authorized for medical countermeasures principally in response to public health emergencies such as bioterrorism, including chemical, biological, radiological and nuclear (CBRN) threats.
-Subsequent legislative authorities expanded the latitude of the class of drugs eligible for consideration, and the range of testing to which the drug or therapy has been subjected.
+Subsequent legislative authorities expanded the class of drugs eligible for consideration, and the range of testing to which the drug or therapy has been subjected.
 The scope and applicability of EUAs is also affected by presidential executive orders (Title 3 of the Code of Federal Regulations), which may affect the definition of the situations considered to be public health emergencies, and under which the authority of the FDA to issue EUAs may be exercised.